radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

 #### Functional tests
 - Add e2e test to verify recipe deployment using a bicep stored in a private bicep registry.
+  - using basicAuthentication:
     - publish a recipe to private ghcr.io/radius-project/private-recipes/<recipe>
     - Deploy the recipe as part of the functional test using github app token to authenticate ghcr.
+  - using workload identity(this test should be added after [7715](https://github.com/radius-project/radius/issues/7715)):
+    - create a private acr and publish recipe to the acr created.
+    - Deploy the recipe as part of the functional test using azure workload identity authentication kind.
+  - using AWS IRSA(this test should be added after [7715](https://github.com/radius-project/radius/issues/7715)):
+    - create a private ecr and publish recipe to the ecr created.
+    - Deploy the recipe as part of the functional test using AWS IRSA authentication kind.

 ## Security
-With this design we enable username-password and based authentication for OCI compliant registries, we let the users manage secrets.
-For secret rotation users need to re deploy the `Applications.Core/secretStores` resource with updated credentials.
+With this design we enable username-password, federated identity (for azure and aws) based authentication for OCI compliant registries.
+Secret rotation is automatically managed when using AWS IRSA or Azure workload identity, where as for basicAuthentication users need to re deploy the `Applications.Core/secretStores` resource with updated credentials.
-We also enable

 ## Development plan